CIA activities in Iran: Operation Olympic Games

 Operation Olympic Games was a covert and still unacknowledged campaign of sabotage by means of cyber disruption, directed at Iranian nuclear facilities by the United States and likely Israel.
 As reported, it is one of the first known uses of offensive cyber weapons.
-Started under the administration of George W. Bush in 2006, Olympic Games was accelerated under President Obama, who heeded Bush's advice to continue cyber attacks on Iranian nuclear facility at Natanz.
+Starting under the administration of George W. Bush in 2006, the Olympic Games were accelerated under President Obama, who heeded Bush's advice to continue cyber attacks on the Iranian nuclear facility at Natanz.
 Bush believed that the strategy was the only way to prevent an Israeli conventional strike on Iranian nuclear facilities.

 During Bush's second term, General James Cartwright along with other intelligence officials presented Bush with a sophisticated code that would act as an offensive cyber weapon.
 "The goal was to gain access to the Natanz plant's industrial computer controls ... the computer code would invade the specialized computers that command the centrifuges."
 Collaboration happened with Israel's SIGINT intelligence service, Unit 8200.
 Israel's involvement was important to the Americans because the former had "deep intelligence about operations at Natanz that would be vital to making the cyber attack a success."
 Additionally, American officials wanted to "dissuade the Israelis from carrying out their own preemptive strike against Iranian nuclear facilities."
 To prevent a conventional strike, Israel had to be deeply involved in Operation Olympic Games.
 The computer virus created by the two countries became known as "the bug," and Stuxnet by the IT community once it became public.
 The malicious software temporarily halted approximately 1,000 of the 5,000 centrifuges from spinning at Natanz.

 A programming error in "the bug" caused it to spread to computers outside of Natanz.
 When an engineer "left Natanz and connected [his] computer to the Internet, the American- and Israeli-made bug failed to recognize that its environment had changed."
 The code replicated on the Internet and was subsequently exposed for public dissemination.
 IT security firms Symantec and Kaspersky Lab have since examined Stuxnet.
 It is unclear whether the Americans or Israelis introduced the programming error.

 According to the Atlantic Monthly, Operation Olympic Games is "probably the most significant covert manipulation of the electromagnetic spectrum since World War II.
-The New Yorker claims Operation Olympic Games is "the first formal offensive act of pure cyber sabotage by the United States against another country, if you do not count electronic penetrations that have preceded conventional military attacks, such as that of Iraq's military computers before the invasion of 2003."

-The Washington Post reported that Flame malware was also part of Olympic Games.
+The New Yorker claims Operation Olympic Games is "the first formal offensive act of pure cyber sabotage by the United States against another country if you do not count electronic penetrations that have preceded conventional military attacks, such as that of Iraq's military computers before the invasion of 2003."The Washington Post reported that Flame malware was also part of the Olympic Games.